maddencs/factory_scheduling/README.md

 - [ ] Async execution with job status and polling/subscriptions
 - [ ] Heuristics or optimizations to minimize idle time and balance load

+## Possible edge cases
+- Orders with no parts

 ## ⚙️ Tech Stack
 - FastAPI
 - SQLAlchemy